meganchen1996/gesture-recognition/README.md

 I want to implement even more gestures later on, but at last minute without my group since they dropped the class 3 days before the project due date, I tried my best to at least get the basic of recognizing any gesture for what it was.

+Problems I ran into: setting up the right dependencies as well as figuring out which header files were needed and which frame to use to transform from (openni_depth_frame)

+A couple of minor compiler errors that had to do with not importing the right header files I expect to run into more problems once this becomes more complex

 To run this project: